Recycle Christmas Items In Australia: Learn Some Christmas Recycling Facts 🎅

-A time full of gifts, food and drinks; Australians don’t shy away in lavishly spending come to Christmastime.
+A time full of gifts, food and drinks; Australians don’t shy away from lavishly spending come to Christmastime.
 I’ve been there, gaining a few pounds after the holidays.
 Please don’t judge me – I just love eating and drinking!

 Truly, Australians don’t shy away from giving and receiving gifts, sometimes even unwanted ones.
 To emphasise, an estimated 400 million dollars was spent on 10 million unwanted presents, most of which likely ended up in landfills.

 With that said, did you also know that Australians spend a whopping 11 billion dollars a year just on Christmas gifts?
 That amounts to about 593 dollars for each Australian person.
 I can’t blame them, as Christmas truly is a time for indulgence!
 But, don’t you think maybe we’re overdoing it a tad bit too much?

-As a result, the aftermath of waste produced in the Christmas season far outweighs other holidays here in Australia.
+As a result, the aftermath of waste produced during the Christmas season far outweighs other holidays here in Australia.

 Imagine all of that wrapping paper, packaging, food, and drinks scattered all around your household; where do you plan on disposing of them after?

 Why not recycle them?

 With this in mind, Mr Waster introduces you to some Christmas recycling facts to help the environment!

 A bit about Waster

 Before continuing with the topic at hand, maybe you’ve already heard of Waster before?

 If not, let me discuss it with you.
 Waster is a company that provides small and medium Australian businesses with high-quality and innovative waste management and recycling needs.

-See our blog about commercial grease trap cleaning to see just how effective and dedicated of a waste management company we are!
+See our blog about commercial grease trap cleaning to see just how effective and dedicated a waste management company we are!